Leadership is lonely at the top

 NSWM’s Executive Circle Program brings together a group of senior-level managers and executives who are interested in the opportunity to collaborate and share experiences in a safe space with other human services leaders from around the world.

-The Executive Circle meets bimonthly via Zoom to:
+The Executive Circle Summer Cohort meets biweekly via Zoom to:

 - Connect nonprofit managers and executives to brainstorm about like challenges and achievements.